rejth/rust-wasm/README.md

-# Experiments with Rust and WebAssembly to supercharge Javascript
+# Experiments with Rust and WebAssembly

 ## Prerequisites